lorenzilipe/202-final-project/README.md

   - Enables semantic search with natural language queries
   - Returns relevant book recommendations based on query similarity
 - **Integration**: This will be incorporated into the final book recommendation function

-## How It Works

-The system uses vector embeddings to represent book descriptions semantically.
-When you search with a text query, it:
-1. Converts your query to a vector embedding
-2. Finds the most similar book embeddings in the database
-3. Returns the matching books as recommendations

-This semantic search approach allows users to find relevant books using natural language descriptions rather than just keywords.